fedora-copr/copr/doc/building_package.rst

 ================

 First - go to root directory of your copr.git checkout.
-Then checkout a particular build from which you would like to build the packages.
+Then checkout a particular commit from which you would like to build the packages.

 Install `rpkg <https://pagure.io/rpkg-util>`_, render spec files and install Copr build dependencies::